pydatagn/Community/CONTRIBUTING.md

 At this point you're waiting on us.
 We like to at least comment on pull requests as soon as possible.
 We may suggest some changes or improvements or alternatives.

-For assistance you can reachout to [Contributors][contributors] who have helped bulid and maitain this organistaion.
+For assistance you can reachout to [Contributors][contributors] who have helped build and maintain this organistaion.

 [contributors]:
 https://github.com/pydatagn/Community/blob/master/CONTRIBUTORS.md

-Some things that will increase the chance that your pull request is accepted:
+Some things that will increase the chance of your pull request being accepted are:

 * Follow the [Code of Conduct][code_of_conduct],